DanielNos/MakeGo/README.md

 ## Installation

-MakeGo can be downloaded as a binary or as a package from the [Releases](https://github.com/DanielNos/MakeGo/releases) page.
+MakeGo can be downloaded as a binary, as a package from the [Releases](https://github.com/DanielNos/MakeGo/releases) page or using Go's package manager.

+### Installing Using Go

+1. Run: `go install github.com/DanielNos/makego@latest`

 ### Installing Binary